layumi/Person_reID_baseline_pytorch/tutorial/README.md

     print('If you want to see the visualization of the ranking result, graphical user interface is needed.')
 ```

-## Part 4: Extension
+## Part 4: Your Turn.

-Market-1501 is a dataset collected at Tsinghua University in summer.
+- Market-1501 is a dataset collected at Tsinghua University in summer.

 Let's try another dataset called DukeMTMC-reID, which is collected at Duke University in winter.